Quarto for Scientists

 • Using keyboard shortcuts

-• Export your R Markdown document to PDF, HTML, and Microsoft Word
+• Export your Quarto documents to PDF, HTML, and Microsoft Word

 • Better manage figures and tables